-Maybe your family is expanding, your children are growing or the impact of pandemic-driven at-home life has taken its toll.
-Whatever your life change is, a home addition can provide your family with additional space while allowing you to stay in the home that tells your story.
-When taking on any type of construction project, knowing where to start can be the greatest hurdle.
+Maybe your family is expanding, your children are growing, or you’d like to add to your home’s value.
+Whatever your life change is, a home addition can provide your family with additional space while allowing you to stay in the house that tells your story.
+When taking on any construction project, knowing where to start can be the greatest hurdle.

-This guide will break down how to add an addition to your home, including:
+This guide will break down how to plan a home addition, including:

 - The cost of a home addition